Last Updated : | Wide Angle Software

-The exclamation point next to a title in iTunes means that iTunes cannot locate the song associated with that title (original file cannot be found).
+The exclamation point next to a track title in iTunes means that iTunes cannot locate the file associated with that track (original file cannot be found).

-If you think that the songs marked with exclamation points can still be located somewhere on your hard drive, you may be able to correct their media file path in iTunes as detailed below:
+If you think that the songs marked with exclamation points can still be located somewhere on your hard drive, you can correct their media file path in iTunes as detailed below:

 Tune Sweeper can help you clean up your library by removing missing tracks, deleting iTunes duplicates and fixing nameless and incorrectly labeled songs in iTunes.